tmoss4/bahamas-nonprofits/index.md

 [Andros We Care][63] - AWC aims to improve the quality of life in their communities by providing assistance and support to diverse groups of people, including fundraising for medical needs, organizing community events, supporting hurricane evacuees, providing education resources, and empowering young girls in technology.

+[K’s Heart for Kids][64] - K’s Heart for Kids is committed to promoting a holistic transformation and development in the lives of children by providing resources, opportunities, training and programs for a successful future and long-term healthy lifestyles.

 <!-- Links Start -->

 [1]: https://www.facebook.com/AIDSFOUNDATION.BAH/